Uploaded image for project: 'JDK'

 * detect and react on neighbouring processes' native memory pressure

-* a `ZGCPressure` or similar that changes extent to react on native memory pressure (or in general, any "pressure")
+* a `ZGCPressure` or similar knob that changes extent to react on native memory pressure (or in general, any "pressure”).
+Note that for better or worse, this “Pressure” is determined fairly abstractly, and so its impact is hard to trace, understand, and work with by the end user.

-* concurrent heap (un-)commit - that means, regularly (in a more periodic sense than GCs which can be spaced quite irregularly apart) revise heap targets, may help with general stability/consistency/timeliness of the results
+* concurrent heap (un-)commit - that means, regularly (in a more periodic sense than GCs which can be spaced quite far apart, and fairly irregular, based on load) revise heap targets, may help with general stability/consistency/timeliness of the results.

 References: